Fuseiniabdullai502/report-card-generator/README.md

     *   `NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET`: From your Firebase project's web app config.
     *   `NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID`: From your Firebase project's web app config.
     *   `NEXT_PUBLIC_FIREBASE_APP_ID`: From your Firebase project's web app config.
-5.  **Add the Admin SDK Service Account:**
+3.  **Add the Admin SDK Service Account:**
     *   Click **"Add secret"** (this is more secure for sensitive credentials).
     *   For the secret name, enter `FIREBASE_SERVICE_ACCOUNT`.
     *   For the value, open the `firebase-service-account.json` file you downloaded earlier.
     *   Copy the **entire JSON content** and paste it into the secret value field.

-6.  **Save** all your variables.
+4.  **Save** all your variables.

-### Step 4: Deploy
+#### Step 6: Deploy Your App

-1.  **Trigger a Deployment:** Your first deployment will start automatically after the GitHub connection is made.
-You can monitor its progress in the App Hosting dashboard in the Firebase Console.
+1. Your first deployment may have already started automatically.
+You can monitor its progress in the "Logs" tab of your App Hosting backend dashboard.
-2.  **Automatic Future Deployments:** From now on, every time you `git push` to your main branch, the GitHub Action will automatically build and deploy the new version of your app.
+2. To trigger a new deployment, simply `git push` a change to your main branch on GitHub.
+The GitHub Action will automatically build and deploy the new version of your app.

 Congratulations!
 Your Report Card Generator is now live on the web, fully integrated with Firebase.